How To Organize Your Financial Records

 "Keep systems as simple as possible so that things fall into place with little or no effort." -Pat S. More, The Queen of Clutter

 Managing your finances effectively requires a system for keeping track of all of your bills, financial statements, insurance policies and other important paperwork.
 It does not require you to save every scrap of paper, receipt or bill that passes through your hands.
 Below is a guide to help you determine what you need to hold on to and what you can shred.
 Once you are clear on these requirements, you can clean out your old files and stacks of papers and set up a system that is quick and simple to keep up with daily.

 What Should Be Filed?
 What Should Be Tossed?

 Most of us save way too much paperwork, which becomes a burden to manage.
-It is not necessary to save each and every ATM receipt or cable bill.
-How often have you need them for reference?
-Make a habit of going through all of the mail everyday and getting rid of anything you don't need.
+It is not necessary to save every ATM receipt or cable bill.
+How often have you needed them for reference?
+Make a habit of going through all of the mail every day and getting rid of anything you don't need.
 Constantly stay on top of the flow of paper into the house, through your office, or stacked on your desk.

 Once you have established a working system, it will take only a few minutes each day to keep it in order.

 Here is a quick look at some of the financial papers that you need to hang on to and file, and the ones you can toss.
 Keep in mind when "tossing" that shredding and recycling is the most responsible way to go—for your identity protection and the planet.

 - Paycheck stubs: Once you have checked your pay stubs for accuracy, they are not needed.
 You can save the most recent one, in case you need it for proof of employment when applying for a loan.